 CO2 emissions (Scopes 1 and 2).
-Emissions are measured in CO2 equivalent values based on energy and fuel consumption employing the emission factors specified by the International Energy Agency and the Greenhouse Gas Protocol.
+Emissions are measured in CO2-equivalent values based on energy and fuel consumption employing the emission factors specified by the International Energy Agency and the Greenhouse a CO2 emissions adjusted slightly retrospectively (previous figure: 3,849) with no impact on the ESG KPI.